harenber/ptc-go/README.md

 The PACTOR support is beta and not included in the standard distribution of [Pat](http://getpat.io) yet.
-You need to build it manually, however it is not difficult to do this.
+You need to build a version of Pat manually, however it is not difficult to do so.
 The Pat version with PACTOR support is available as a seperate branch in the source tree.
 It will pull all dependencies, including this driver.

+Some very basic knowledge of using the [Go programming language](https://golang.org/) is helpful.
+You do not need to write own code!

+If you haven't done yet, [download](https://golang.org/dl/) and [install](https://golang.org/doc/install) Go.
+Get familiar with [the workspace](https://golang.org/doc/code.html#Workspaces).

-Go to your [GO src directory](https://golang.org/doc/code.html#Workspaces) and issue
+Go to your GO src directory and issue

 ```
 git clone -b feature/ptc-support https://github.com/la5nta/pat github.com/la5nta/pat